ixrock/XTranslate/README.md

 Features:
 -----------
-1) Many ways to get translation of text from the page:
+1) There are many ways of getting translation from texts the page:
 - double-click on the word

-select text and get immediate translation after one of:
+select some text and get immediate translation and do:
 - press hotkey defined in extension settings (**alt+x** by default)
 - click on the translate icon appeared near selected text
 - just release mouse button (turned off by default)